 We achieved an Outstanding Report at our Health and Safety Review in 2012.

 Parents are asked not to post photographs and videos of children in school or at school events on any social media site.
-School does not tolerate any incidents of prejudice.
-We have rigorous procedures in place to deal with any incident of either.

-The new online service, called Parent Info, will give parents the information they need to help them navigate the minefield of issues children can now face on everything from spotting the warning signs of self-harm, to having a healthy body image and managing money in a digital world.
+The online service, called Parent Info, will give parents the information they need to help them navigate the minefield of issues children can now face on everything from spotting the warning signs of self-harm, to having a healthy body image and managing money in a digital world.
 As well as giving them the confidence and support to speak to their children on such sensitive issues, it will also provide them with pathways for where they can go for more hands on support on specific issues.